Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 - Dogwood bark was also used to treat fever and cold symptoms in humans.

 - Today, dogwood is used for a variety of different purposes: furniture, tool handles, golf clubs, and shuttle blocks.
-It is used for these things because the wood is so durable.
+It is used in a wide variety of applications due to its durability.

 Dogwood Tattoo Meanings

 - Enduring Love